The purpose of pruning roses is to improve the health of the plant and control its shape. Learn proper tips and technique here.

 “But he that dares not grasp the thorn should never crave the rose.” – Anne Bronte

-The best time to prune a rose bush is in the early spring (often about the time daffodils begin to bloom).
+The best time to prune roses is in the early spring (often about the time daffodils begin to bloom).
 Pruning has two key benefits: it keeps your plants healthy and improves their overall appearance.
-While pruning a rose bush can be an intimidating task, keep in mind that it’s very hard to kill a rose with poor technique and most mistakes (no matter how bad) will eventually grow back.
+While pruning can be an intimidating task, keep in mind that it’s very hard to kill a rose bush with poor technique and most mistakes (no matter how bad) will eventually grow back.
 Also, most experts agree that a good attempt at pruning is often better than no attempt at all.

 To remain healthy, roses need plenty of air circulation.
 Remove any large branches that run through the center of the bush.
 These will reduce airflow once leaves develop.
 Also, remove shoots that are growing across other plant parts and any thin, spindly stems that are smaller in diameter than a pencil.
 Make these cuts as close to the plant as possible.
 If a small stub remains, new growth will develop.
 After cuts are made, seal them with a protective paste to prevent disease and cane borer problems.

 Once you have opened up the center of the plant, move on to pruning for shape and appearance.
 How you groom will depend on the type of rose plant you have.
 Different varieties require different approaches.
 For example, you need to carefully prune old garden roses stem by stem.
 With miniature roses, an overall “buzz cut” will suffice.
 Shrub roses need to be trimmed back, but don’t require a heavy trim job.

 For hybrid tea, grandiflora or floribunda roses, strive for a plant that’s shaped like a vase, broader at the top and narrower at the base.
 The bush’s remaining stems should be cut at various lengths between 10 to 15 inches long, to promote continuous blooms.